 They can weigh anywhere from 59 to 88 pounds, depending on size and gender.

 They have a long, thick coat, ranging in color from fawn, to brindle, to black.

 For showing, a small white star on the chest is permissible, however, some dogs may have larger white patches which is not a problem if your dog is a family pet.

-They are a sturdy and well-built dog, with a proportionate head, eyes that are neither sunken nor protruding, and have an intelligent expression.
+An adult Bouvier Des Flandres is a sturdy and well-built dog, with a proportionate head, eyes that are neither sunken nor protruding, and have an intelligent expression.